-Financial aid awards disburse to the student account on the first day of the semester for students whose financial aid files are complete and awarded.
+Financial aid awards disburse to the student account on the first day of the semester (Fall and Spring) and July 1 (Summer) for students whose financial aid files are complete and awarded.
 When aid from all sources exceeds the tuition and fees charged by the school, the Student Accounts Office will send a refund of any credit balance remaining on the student’s account.
 Please refer to the refunds section below for the specifics regarding this refund.

 Students whose aid awards exceed the cost of tuition and fees may request book vouchers for use at the school’s bookstores three weeks prior to the start of class.
 Requests should be in writing and include the estimated cost of the books from MBS.